dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

-- We should be more or less starting on Module 3 at this point.
+- We could be continuing to focus on articles and discussion centering around Module 2 (see the list from the last class).
+- If not, we will start in on Module 3.
 - As a bridge from Modules 1 and 2 into Module 3, I'd like to look at:
     - International Economics 3: Theories of International Trade (from the Ivey course pack)

-- We will run through the following readings from Module 3:
+- We will then run through the following readings from Module 3:
     - Note on International Trade Finance
     - Armstrong, H. and Read, R. (2006) "Geographical "handicaps" and small states: Some implications for the Pacific from a global perspective", Asia Pacific Viewpoint 47(1):79–92.
     - Sally, R. (2004) "Free trade: The next 50 years", South African Journal of International Affairs 11(2):11–19.